Here are a few common questions that a player might have while playing.

 - Yes, but you would have to discard one of the character’s upgrades to make room.

-What is the difference between ranged and melee damage?
+What is the difference between ranged, melee and indirect damage?

 Can I use the special ability on an exhausted card?